jiaxins1028/MHW-impacts-on-Kelp-Populations/README.md

 | `model_4pop.ipynb` | Calculating the SST seasonal climatology for each OBIS location of Ecklonia; Figure 2 is produced in the last cell. |
 | `downsample_sensitivity_test.ipynb` | Sensitivity test of the GLMM regression for kelp change slope patterns across locations by downsampling data |
 | `tpc_review.R` | Constructing thermal performance curve and temperature limits for 4 locations from Wernberg et al. (2016) and Britton et al. (2024).
 Figure 3 is produced at line 274. |

+### Note
+Several analyses are implemented as Jupyter notebooks (`.ipynb`).
+To run these notebooks:

+1. Ensure Python (≥3.9) is installed.
+2. Install required packages (e.g. via conda or pip)
+3. Launch Jupyter, and open the desired `.ipynb` file and run cells sequentially from top to bottom.

 # References
 Britton, D, Layton, C, Mundy, CN, Brewer, EA, Gaitan-Espitia, JD, Beardall, J, Raven, JA & Hurd, CL 2024, 'Cool-edge populations of the kelp Ecklonia radiata under global ocean change scenarios: strong sensitivity to ocean warming but little effect of ocean acidification', Proc Biol Sci, vol. 291, no. 2015, p.
 20232253.